 5.5 The General Academic Regulations (GARs) contain all the principles, policies, rules, and procedures for governing the academic operation of programmes and assuring quality and standards of the academic provision.
 The College staff shall refer to the GARs for managing and quality-assuring programmes during implementation.
 The GARs also govern student progress to ensure that academic standards are maintained, and students are not unfairly treated.
-Students shall refer to the academic regulations specified in the Student Handbook for information and guidelines essential for successfully completing the programmes.
+Students shall refer to the academic regulations specified in the Student Handbooks, maintained by Registry (REG), for information and guidelines essential for successfully completing the programmes.